United Nations Special Fund: History

-Theoretically, from the Governing Council approved the proposal to the experts and equipment arrived the country then start this proposal will take about six months.
+Theoretically, the time the Governing Council approves the proposal for the experts and equipment to arrive in the country to start of this proposal will take about six months.
 However, the actual time of the progress was averaged over nine months.
-The reason caused this was they underestimated how much time they need to cost on complete negotiations about individual agreements and planning of how to progress this request.
-Also how to organize the experts who participate in the operation, the staffs from the executing agencies, and the time on delivery the equipment the operation needs.
+The reason caused by this was they underestimated how much time they needed to spend to complete negotiations about individual agreements and planning of how to progress this request.
+Also how to organize the experts who participate in the operation, the staff from the executing agencies, and the time on delivery of the equipment the operation needs.

-All those things will cost a really long period of time to complete.
+All those things will take a long period to complete.
 However, the government needs to pay the operation cost, labors, raw materials, the services fee for experts and other people who participate in the operation in local currencies.
-Those are all the problems appeared during the operation, agencies in the United Nations and governments all knew those problems.
-However, they consider those problems as the characteristic of the decade multilateral aid programming.
+Those are all the problems that appeared during the operation, agencies in the United Nations and governments all knew those problems.
+However, they consider those problems as the characteristic of the decade of multilateral aid programming.

-Although there are many things could be improved, the Managing Director has been paying attention to the progress of implementation.
-There were some preparations he made could help the project complete faster, such as the project experts involved in the preparation of operation.
-The Special Fund has published a plan of operation, so the plan clear stipulated the standard of the content of individual plans to facilitate the agencies to sign the agreement and operations with Special Fund and governments.
-Beyond that, the governments and the international agencies have to take responsibility for the problems, but the only thing Managing Director can do was exhortation.
-After the eighth session (January 1963), the Managing Director has the power to cancel the projects which not operation within one year after the United Nation Special Fund approval.
+Although there are many things that could be improved, the Managing Director has been paying attention to the progress of implementation.
+There were some preparations he made that could help the project to be completed faster, such as the project experts involved in the preparation of the operation.
+The Special Fund has published a plan of operation, so the plan stipulates the standard of the content of individual plans to facilitate the agencies to sign the agreement and operations with the Special Fund and governments.
+Beyond that, the governments and the international agencies have to take responsibility for the problems, but the only thing the Managing Director can do is exhort.
+After the eighth session (January 1963), the Managing Director has the power to cancel the projects which not operation within one year after the United Nations Special Fund approval.

 Mission and future

-Since the United Nation Special Funds were established in 1964, to release the pressures on the organization, they choose to liberalize the financial rules.
+Since the United Nations Special Funds were established in 1964, to release the pressures on the organization, they chose to liberalize the financial rules.
 Under the rules, the income level for the special fund largely depended on the donation level from other developed countries.
 The donor countries think some of the proposals are unrealistic and they have a disagreement on how the funds should be distributed.
-The donor nations want to make sure that the funds will not be wasted and use them to developing the economics system.
-Because of that, if the divergence between the donor countries and the recipient countries cannot be solved, the Special Fund system have to go through a tremendous change.
+The donor nations want to make sure that the funds will not be wasted and use them to develop the economic system.
+Because of that, if the divergence between the donor countries and the recipient countries cannot be solved, the Special Fund system has to go through a tremendous change.
 If they find a way to solve the problem and have an agreement, it will face a quiet and respectable future.